icon-project/devportal/btp-document/Smart-Contracts-ICON.md

   - `paraEventDecoderAddress`: address of Event Decoder for Parachain - e.g. ***Moonriver*** Event Decoder
   - `relayCurrentSetId`: set a current counter of updating `encodedValidators`.
 When a list of Validators is updated, the setID is increased by one
   - `paraChainId`: an ID of Parachain
+  - `evmEventIndex`: index of evm log event in para chain
+  - `newAuthoritiesEventIndex`: index of new authorities event in relay chain
+  - `candidateIncludedEventIndex`: index of candidate included in relay chain

 For a sake of simplicity, we have setup an utility that helps to initialize these parameters.
 Please follow the instructions below: